Dinusha519/starbucks_offer_effectiveness/README.md

 - Starbucks_Capstone_notebook.ipynb : Jupyter Notebook with the analysis
 - data/ : data from Starbucks
+- images/: images used for report
 - Project_dataprep_utils.ipynb.ipynb: functions for the project analysis in

 ### Summary
-There were 3 json input files to satrt with profile, portfolio and transcript.
-These datsets were preprocessed and master table was created with customer level granularity.
-Then an step by step development was carried out till 2 classification models were built to identify the most important features customers should have have a successful offer.
-As they are black box models shap analysis was used to interpret the models.
-Few more improvements which could be tried are also have identified.
-For a detailed walthrough of the project, please checkout the article mentioned above.
+To begin, there were three json input files: profile, portfolio, and transcript.
+These data sets were preprocessed, and a master table with customer-level granularity was generated.
+Then, step by step, two categorization models were created to identify the most significant traits customers should have in order to make a successful offer.
+Shap analysis was utilized to interpret the models because they were black box models.
+Please see the page linked above for a complete walkthrough of the project.

 ### Acknowledgements